Dog-friendly Guide to Palm Springs

 when is the best time to visit Palm Springs

-The weather in Palm Springs is arguably nice all year round, but there is a particular time that is considered the best to visit during - winter and early spring.
+The weather in Palm Springs is arguably nice all year round, but I think it’s particularly nice during the winter and early spring when visiting with a dog.
 Palm Springs feels extra special in the winter months, which occur November - January, because while the rest of the country is dealing with cold temps and snow Palm Springs is putting on a show with sunshine and 65-75 degree temps.
+Not to mention this means you can beat that desert heat (summer temps can reach 100-115℉) and enjoy more activities with your dog versus just hanging by a pool all day.

 where to stay in palm springs